Minnesota State Patrol

 The Minnesota State Patrol is the primary state patrol agency for Minnesota and serves as the de facto state police for the state.
 While Minnesota State Patrol troopers have full powers of arrest throughout the state, their primary function is traffic safety and vehicle law enforcement.
 The State Patrol is a division of the Minnesota Department of Public Safety.

 History

 The Minnesota Highway Patrol was created in 1929 when Charles M. Babcock, the Commissioner of Highways, appointed Earle Brown, Sheriff of Hennepin County, as Chief of the Highway Patrol.
 On July 1, 1929, Chief Brown appointed 8 officers.
 In 1973, the Highway Patrol was reorganized and the official name was changed to the Minnesota State Patrol.

-Trooper on a traffic stop.
-Squad has graphics used from 1991-2007.

 The first training school was held January 18 to April 1, 1930.
 This school graduated the first 35 members of the Minnesota Highway Patrol.